Boundary rigidity, and non-rigidity, of projective structures: Non-rigidity

 It is apparent that we have no choice but to consider the other equations of~\eqref{SystemGeneral} in this case.
-To get an idea of what is going on, let us see if we can solve and prove rigidity in the extreme case where all the connection coefficients vanish at every boundary point.
+To get an idea of what is going on, let us see if we can solve them and prove rigidity in the extreme case where $\Pi$ vanishes at every boundary point.
 The system becomes very manageable:

 and is readily solved to yield \emph{non-trivial} solutions parametrised by a constant $a \in \R$